eclipse1482/nanoise/README.md

 ## Installation

-I will be adding this as an NPM package, but this is not done yet.
-Once complete, you can follow these steps:
+The simplest way to install and use this program is to download the files from the repository to a folder on your computer.
+Install node.js on your PC, then cd to the nanoise folder/src and type the command "node index.mjs".
+Make sure you have entered your API Key in the config.json file.

+The following method is worth a try, and if you are persistent it will provide a good user experience because "nanoise" can be called from your terminal at any location.
+I struggled setting this up at first, but the issue largely came down to the version of Node.js I had installed.

 1. Install Node.js:

     Make sure you have Node.js installed on your system.
 You can download it from nodejs.org.
+If you are getting import errors, etc., you might need to download a newer version of node.js <https://nodejs.org/en/download/package-manager/>

-2. Install NaNoise globally:
+2. Install nanoise globally:

     Open your terminal or command prompt.
-    Run the following command to globally install NaNoise: npm install -g nanoise
+    Run the following command to globally install nanoise: npm install -g nanoise

+    If you are on Linux, you might need to run this command as sudo.

+    **The install location can be determined on Mac/Linux by typing "npm list -g" or on Windows navigating to C:\Users\{YourUsername}\AppData\Roaming\npm\node_modules.
+You will need this location to update your config.json file to add your API key.**

 3. Verify installation: